-It was New Year's Eve 2019, and I was manning the cash register of my daughter's store-- Littleton Market in Littleton Colorado--ready to THROW DOWN THE GAUNTLET for any customers up for the challenge.
-Yes, The Second Annual Littleton Market Throw Down the Gauntlet Challenge www.littletonmarket.com had arrived, and it took us back to the time of Medieval Knights who'd remove their chain-mail glove, state their daring, and fling their gauntlet at the feet of their opponent.
-Although none of us flung anything metal at each other that day, all twelve of us folk who picked up my leather glove and firmly threw it down on the counter stated only ONE change each wanted to achieve in 2020.
-And perhaps you can be the thirteenth to throw down the gauntlet with your one achievable desire thus making 2020 the best!
+It was New Year's Eve 2019.
+I was operating the cash register of my daughter's store-- Littleton Market in Littleton, Colorado--ready to THROW DOWN THE GAUNTLET for any customers up for the challenge.
+Yes, The Second Annual Littleton Market Throw Down the Gauntlet Challenge had arrived, and it took us back to the time of Medieval Knights who'd remove their chain-mail glove, state their daring, and fling that glove or gauntlet at the feet of their opponent.
+Although none of us flung anything metal at each other that day, all twelve of us who through the day picked up my leather glove and firmly threw it down on the counter stated only ONE change each wanted to achieve in 2020.
+And perhaps you can be the thirteenth to throw down the gauntlet with your one achievable desire, thus making 2020 the best!

 We've Been Lied To

-In Matthew Kelly's book Perfectly Yourself: Discovering God's Dream for You, Kelly jolts the reader with the verbal expressions by which many of us were raised, "Pull yourself up by your boot straps."
+In Matthew Kelly's book Perfectly Yourself: Discovering God's Dream for You, Kelly jolts the reader with the verbal expressions by which many of us were raised, "Pull yourself up by your bootstraps."
 "You can do anything you set your mind to."
 "You can have anything if you want it badly enough."
 Are these common sayings our elders passed onto us real?
 Can we have anything we want if we want it badly enough?
 No, of course not.
-I would have preferred to downhill ski until I was in my 90's, but a complete spinal fusion stopped that big time (I'd snap in two if I fell), but the fusion gave me a whole new life in other ways.
-It was good I was focused on change instead of unreachable goals.
+I would have preferred to downhill ski until I was in my 90's, but a complete spinal fusion stopped that big-time (I'd snap in two if I fell), but the fusion gave me a whole new life in other ways.
+It was good that I re-focused on change instead of unreachable goals.